Wildst/dnd/dm/Hybrid DnD/README.md

 They manage to find Floon without too much trouble, but rescuing him is another story.
 They bravely fight off an apprentice mage, but a little brain with feet did get the better of Oridan before getting smashed by a big hammer.\
 With a man down, but Floon safe they return to the Yawning Portal where Volo is happy to see his friend.
 The promised gold is not available, but a more valuable reward is promised: the deed to a building in the North Ward.
 The party decides to go and inspect the property the next morning.

+Some information gained from Volothamp: [Volo’s Waterdeep Enchiridion](../Dragon%20of%20Icespire%20Peak/handouts/Waterdeeps%20Enchiridion)